swcarpentry/python-novice-inflammation/_episodes/05-cond.md

 > Sometimes it is useful to check whether some condition is not true.
 > The Boolean operator `not` can do this explicitly.
 > After reading and running the code below,
-> write some `if` statements that use `not` to test the rule you formulated in the previous challenge.
+> write some `if` statements that use `not` to test the rule
+> that you formulated in the previous challenge.
 >
 > ~~~
 > if not '':